Ir al contenido

 • 11.2 Quality assessment

-• On an annual basis, when transmitting this information under the ESA 2010 Transmissions Programme, Eurostat assesses the consistency, consistency and feasibility of the data transmitted.
-In this process, clarifications are referred to the evolution of the data when required.
+• Annually, by transmitting this information within the framework of the ESA 2010 Transmission Programme, Eurostat assesses the consistency, consistency and feasibility of the transmitted data.
+In this process, clarifications are provided to the evolution of the data when it is required.

-Eurostat in its Dialogue Visits to Member States reviews data from public finance statistics.
+Eurostat at its Dialogue Visits to the Member States reviews data from public finance statistics.

 • 12.
 Relevance